A Deer Hunting Birthday Party… But Make It Girly

 The Dress (Because We Almost Had a Situation)

-At one point I caught Broc and Tinsley on Amazon searching for “camo dresses,” and I knew I had to step in.
+At one point I caught Broc and Tinsley on Amazon searching for “camo dresses,” and I was dyyying at some of the styles they were checking out (refer back to the tailgate party vibes above).

 What they were finding was not it.
-So I called our friend Jay, who has made several dresses for the girls over the years, and she offered to make Tinsley’s birthday dress.
+Fortunately I posted the story with the dress they were eyeing on my social and my friend Jay, who has made several dresses for the girls over the years, saw it and immediately offered to make Tinsley’s birthday dress.
+Saved the day.
 Tins picked the fabric, and Jay created the sweetest dress with deer and wildflowers and just enough ruffle to feel special without being over the top.

 Real Life Behind the Scenes